Cohomology of the basic unramified PEL unitary Rapoport-Zink space of signature $(1,n-1)$: The cohomology of the Rapoport-Zink space at maximal level

 \begin{rk} By Frobenius reciprocity, the condition that $\pi_{|K}$ contains $\rho$ is equivalent to $\pi$ being isomorphic to an irreducible quotient of $\mathrm{c-Ind}_K^G\,\rho$.
 In fact, we can say a little bit more.
 Let $K$ be an open compact subgroup of $G$ and let $\rho$ be an irreducible smooth representation of $K$.
 Let $\mathrm{Rep}_{\rho}(G)$ denote the full subcategory of $\mathrm{Rep}(G)$ whose objects are those representations which are generated by their $\rho$-isotypic component.
 If $(K,\rho)$ is an $\mathfrak S$-type, then \cite{bk} Theorem 4.3 establishes the equality of categories $\mathrm{Rep}_{\rho}(G) = \mathrm{Rep}^{\mathfrak S}(G)$.
 By definition of compact induction, the representation $\mathrm{c-Ind}_K^G\, \rho$ is generated by its $\rho$-isotypic vectors.
 Therefore any irreducible subquotient of $\mathrm{c-Ind}_K^G\,\rho$ has inertial support in $\mathfrak S$. \end{rk}

-\paragraph{} An important class of types are those of depth zero, and they are the only ones we shall encounter.
+An important class of types are those of depth zero, and they are the only ones we shall encounter.
 First, we recall the following result.
 If $K$ is a parahoric subgroup of $G$, we denote by $\mathcal K$ its maximal reductive quotient.
 It is a finite group of Lie type over the residue field of $F$.
+The following statement is \cite{morris} Proposition 4.1